ninezero90hy/Metansible/README.md

 ```

 ## License ✔︎
-*The metansible project is distributed under the MIT license.
+*The Metansible project is distributed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.*